nodejs/node/doc/api/buffer.md

 Instances of the `Buffer` class are similar to arrays of integers but correspond to fixed-sized, raw memory allocations outside the V8 heap.
-The size of the `Buffer` is established when it is created and cannot be resized.
+The size of the `Buffer` is established when it is created and cannot be changed.

-The `Buffer` class is a global within Node.js, making it unlikely that one would need to ever use `require('buffer').Buffer`.
+The `Buffer` class is within the global scope, making it unlikely that one would need to ever use `require('buffer').Buffer`.

 ```js